liuchennn1414/DE-Zoomcamp-Project/README.md

         ```
         git clone https://github.com/liuchennn1414/DE-Zoomcamp-Project.git
         ```
-    2. We will set up terraform first.
-In your terminal, ensure you are at the **root** directory, do:
+    2. In your terminal, ensure you are at the **root** directory, do:
         ```
+        chmod +x ~/DE-Zoomcamp-Project/docker-setup.sh
-        chmod +x ~/DE-Zoomcamp-Project/setup/terraform-setup.sh
+        chmod +x ~/DE-Zoomcamp-Project/docker-setup2.sh
         ```
         Followed by:
         ```
+        bash ~/DE-Zoomcamp-Project/docker-setup.sh
-        bash ~/DE-Zoomcamp-Project/setup/terraform-setup.sh
+        bash ~/DE-Zoomcamp-Project/docker-setup2.sh
         ```
-        This will help you automatically download Terraform.
+        This will help you automatically download Docker and Terraform.
     3. You need to update your environment variable with your own project detail.
         - Firstly, let's copy your credential into the VM:
             - locally, cd to the directory containing your credential